How to Come Up with Creative Ideas: Complete Guide

 Make em feel Guilty

-A campaign that taps into feelings of responsibility, regret or obligation to motivate action.
-Uses emotional pressure related to moral or social expectations to encourage behavior aligned with brand values.
+Tap into feelings of responsibility, regret, or obligation to motivate action.
+Use emotional pressure related to moral or social expectations to encourage behavior aligned with brand values.

 Make it nostalgic

-A campaign that honors a specific moment in the past, era or period that holds significance for the brand or audience.
-Celebrates historical periods, cultural moments or personal milestones that connect to the brand narrative and to the memories of consumers.
+Honor a specific moment in the past, era or period that holds significance for the brand or audience.
+Celebrate historical periods, cultural moments or personal milestones that connect to the brand narrative and to the memories of consumers.

 Media Happening